N3VERS4YDIE/multiplayer-fps/README.md

 # Multiplayer FPS 🔫

-This is currently a work in progress multiplayer FPS game.
-The game is being developed using Unity, Fishnet for networking and ParrelSync for multiplayer testing.
+This is a Unity base for a multiplayer FPS game using Fishnet as networking solution.

 https://github.com/user-attachments/assets/3a7917d9-8730-4b04-8d65-a9bf239ff6f8

 ## Features

-- [x] Multiplayer
+- Multiplayer
-- [x] Movement
+- Movement
-- [x] Jumping
+- Jumping
+- Temporal Super Speed
+- Shooting
+- Health
-- [x] Sliding
+- Respawning

 ## License